TIBCOSoftware/js-docker/README.md

 - `some-jasperserver` is the name of the new JasperReports Server container.
 - `some-external-host` is the hostname, fully qualified domain name (FQDN), or IP address of your database server.
--  `username` and `password` are the user credentials for your PostgreSQL server.
+-  `username` and `password` are the user credentials for your repository database server.

 ## Creating a new PostgreSQL database in Docker